MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L06_Build_Canvas.md

     - Click **New Knowledge Question.**

-    - Enter a question for **Question.** (Examples: What is your favorite color?
-What is your favorite animal?
+    - Enter a question for **Question.** (Examples: What is the best color?
+What is the best animal?
 What is your job role?
 What technology do you work on?
 Use your imagination!)

     - Enter answers and answer points for four possible answers to your question.
+Enter some answers with negative points (wrong answers) and some with positive points (correct answers).

     - Click **Save.**